AshQTan/graf/overview/ui_components.md

 A step-by-step flow for creating a custom graph from scratch.

-- **Steps**: choose graph type → name axes & set labels → toggle grid snap → preview → save.
+- **Steps**: choose graph type → name axes & set labels → toggle grid snap & type-specific options (show lines, enable categories, enable timestamps for XY graphs) → preview → save.
 - Should also be accessible as an "edit" flow for existing graphs.

 ## 6. `ImportWizard`